Real Estate Investors Should Invest in Themselves First

 By Annie Dickerson & Julie Lam

-One of the most important things to figure out as you get into the business of real estate investing is how much time you have to put toward growing your real estate portfolio and how involved you want to be.
+Two of the most important things to figure out as you get into the business of real estate investing are how much time you have to put toward growing your real estate portfolio and how involved you want to be.

 If you want to roll up your sleeves and get in the weeds with single-family homes, the books above on rental property investing will be perfect for getting you started.